barkas62/data_scientist_project1/README.md

 - What is the Estimated Property revenue in different Seattle neighbourhoods?
 - What are the busiest months for renters?

-Linear Regression ss used to model the rental property price dependency on several objective characteristics: number of bedrooms and bathrooms, number of beds and how many peoples can be accomodated.
+Linear Regression is used to model the rental property price dependency on several objective characteristics: number of bedrooms and bathrooms, number of beds and how many peoples can be accomodated.
 Also one-hot encoded information about property location is included as explanatory variables.